calmevening/image-grab/README.md

 ## Effectivity
 The png script is guaranteed to always work.

 The jpg script is hit or miss as it does not have case handling, and thus only targets the first three hex chars of .jpg's magic numbers (``FF D8 FF``).
-This means that using this script may generate a lot of false positive .jpg files.
+This means that using this script may generate a lot of false positive .jpg files (the way jpg files work is that sometimes they have thumbnail images embedded into them; these might be ripped separately by accident).
 Might add case handling in the future so it can target multiple different types of .jpg files.

 The bmp script has only ever been used on binary files from 1990s-2000s era software.
 Since the magic number of bitmaps (``42 4D``) is too short and too common, I recommend only using these if you know for certain the thing you're trying to extract uses .bmp files, otherwise the script might generate a lot of false positive files.
 Another known issue with this script is it splits .bmp files into several parts by accident by falsely matching the magic numbers.